Trips and Outdoor Adventure Learning

 Residential trips begin in year 3 – the children have a school sleepover which is always on the Friday closest to November the 5th so we can enjoy a firework display.

-In year 4 they spend two nights in Kent at the Margaret Macmillan Centre where they take part in adventurous activities such as climbing.
+In year 4 they spend two nights in Surrey at a centre called Sayers Croft run by Westminster Council.
+They take part in adventurous activities such as climbing.

-In year 5 they spend a week in Kent in Swanage, Dorset and in year 6 they spend a Week in Wales.
-All our residentials are run by the Wide Horizons Adventure Learning Charity.
+In year 5 they spend a week in Swanage, Dorset and in year 6 they spend a week in Wales.
 Year 6 also learn to kayak at the Docklands Sailing Centre.